davidmeredith/devsGuidebook/devGuidebook.md

 ##### Proponents of Errors-as-Values

 - Fans of errors-as-values argue that functions should return either a success value OR a failure value for known business errors.
 In doing this, the potential for failure is made explicit in a function signature.
-I agree - it is is commonly regarded as the more reliable approach to handling known business errors because you are explicitly forced to handle errors immediately, typically using a conditional to test for error or success.
+I agree - it is is commonly regarded as the more reliable approach to handling known business errors because you are forced to handle errors, typically using a conditional to test for error or success.
 This ensures error handling is not an afterthought.

 - Supporters also argue that there is less uncertainty compared to throwing exceptions because it can be challenging to determine all the exception types that can be thrown by a deep call stack.
 This has given rise to some saying: '_Exceptions suck because they are a non-local goto_.'
 Also recognise that unhandled (runtime) exceptions do not create compilation errors, meaning the compiler can't help you discover all of the different types of exception that could be thrown.
-You often need to dig and read all the docs.
-Personally, I disagree with the 'non-local goto' opinion - we're not really jumping to another location in the code to contiue with the application logic, instead we're going back the way we came, unrolling the call-stack.
+You often need to dig and read the docs of the APIs you are using.
+Personally, I disagree with the 'non-local goto' opinion - we're not really jumping to another location in the code to continue with the application logic, instead we're going back the way we came, unrolling the call-stack.

 - Another issue of a specific type of exception known as a 'checked' exception is that they prevent functional composition.
 This is because the compiler forces you to handle checked exceptions wherever they can be thrown, but they are not considered as part of a function's return signature and type system.
 Instead, exceptions invoke orthogonal flows that 'break out' of your regular functional flow.
 Checked exceptions therefore breaks 'referential transparency' (see discussion below on Error Monads such as `Either` & `Validated`).
 Checked exceptions are generally not recommended these days, except for certain special use-cases where they still have their supporters.